Optum/runiac/examples/azure-hello-world/README.md

 ## Running

-Assuming you've set up your subscription and login credentials, you can execute Terrascale using the following command:
+Assuming you've set up your subscription and login credentials, you can execute runiac using the following command:

 ```bash
 ./deploy.sh -a your-azure-subscription-id --dry-run
 ```

-This will run Terrascale without commiting any infrastructure changes.
+This will run runiac without commiting any infrastructure changes.
 You can view the output to see if it aligns with expectations.
 The example creates a [resource group](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/resource_group) and an empty
 [storage account](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account), but you can add more resources under the `steps` directory.